Soldie/Arms-Commander/README.md

 # D-RADIUS,

 *"Enterprise wifi attacker"*

+**Tutorial pending**: Due to GitHub file upload restrictions (no more than 25MB and I want to save space for git cloning), I plan to break down the concepts into...
+	1. Configuring the fake-RADIUS attack
+	2. Starting up hostapd-wpe and freeradius-wpe, and capturing a handshake
+	3. Cracking the challenge-response strings with asleap

 Originally I planned to scrap this project upon learning of a similar but more fleshed out app called EAPHammer at DEFCON 2017.